Claims Handling for Design Professionals

 What to Do If You Have a Claim

 Claims handling is the most important function of the insurance policy and leaves a lasting impression on the policyholder.
-If at any time during the claim process you have questions or become frustrated, you should involve us.
-Our job is to help make sure your claims are handled to your reasonable satisfaction.
+If at any time during the claim process you have questions or become frustrated, don't hesitate to reach out to our professionals.
+Our job is to ensure your claims are handled to your satisfaction.

 How to Report a Professional Liability Insurance Claim